stoneboat/shuffle-DP-protocols/README.md

 # About

-This branch tests the functionality of sending randomized encodings from a client to a blockchain miner via Tor.
-For this project, we focus solely on the Tor relay functionality of the miner, which we refer to as the "Tor relay."
+This branch focuses on testing the process of sending randomized encodings from a client to an Ethereum blockchain through Tor.
+The implementation leverages Brownie, a Python-based Ethereum development framework, and uses a local Ganache network to simulate both the client and the in-memory blockchain environment.

 ---